Ban Mai, Phitsanulok

 Ban Mai (บ้านใหม่) is a subdistrict municipality in the Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2022 it had a population of 1,909 and 804 households.
+In 2025 it had a population of 1,856 and 830 households.

 Geography

 The topography of Ban Mai subdistrict municipality (thesaban tambon) is flat plains and is located in the lower northern part of Thailand.
 The municipality is bordered to the north by Wat Phrik subdistrict, to the east by Wat Phrik and Wang Nam Khu subdistricts, to the south by Wang Nam Khu subdistrict and to the west by Ngio Ngam and Wat Phrik subdistricts.
 Ban Mai municipality lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 The Nan River flows on the boundary of Wat Phrik and Ngio Ngam subdistricts.

 History

 Originally, Ban Mai sanitation (sukhaphiban) encompassed parts of Wat Phrik and Wang Nam Khu subdistricts.
-The 1999 Act changed the status of sanitation to subdistrict minicipality.
+The 1999 Act changed the status of sanitation to subdistrict municipality.
 On 24 February 1999 it was published in the Government Gazette, volume 116, section 9 Kor.
 This was effective from 25 May 1999.
 Since then, Ban Mai is no longer part of Wat Phrik and Wang Nam Khu subdistricts.
 There is no "Ban Mai subdistrict".